Permanent Diaconate

 The Deacon is called to speak in the name of that Church.
 He is called by his community to serve that community and anyone in need.
 His motivation is not to be just a part of another social agency, rather his motivation is to know the Heart of God and to be that Heart of God for God’s people.

-Interested men, under the age of 55, should contact their pastor and begin a conversation with him about one’s attraction to Holy Orders.
-In time and with the consent of the pastor and the man’s spouse, should he be married, he should contact the office of the Director so his name can be placed on a waiting list.
-He then should continue to pray, discern, and otherwise look to the day when he can apply.
+Interested men between the ages of 31-55 should contact their pastor and begin a conversation with him about their attraction to Holy Orders.
+In time and with the consent of the pastor and the man’s spouse, should he be married, he should contact the office of the Director so his name can be placed on a list.
+He should continue to pray and discern, and otherwise look to the day when he can apply.
 Applications are taken every other year.

 Deacon Tim F. McNeil